-RO HEALTH, INC.
+RO HEALTH, INC. Staffing Agreement Page 4 of 11

 10. RESPONSIBILITY FOR PATIENT CARE.

 DISTRICT retains responsibility for management of care of each of its patients and for ensuring that services provided by RO HEALTH personnel under this Agreement are furnished in accordance with applicable standards.